ersmstudio/ersm_website/README.md

-# ersm_website
+# ERSM Studio Website
-A new website for a new studio ok!
+A local-hosted website for game development and animation courses.